IBS (Irritable Bowel Syndrome) Treatment Online

 Red-flag symptoms

-Some symptoms are not typical of IBS and need further investigation: blood in stools, unintentional weight loss, persistent change in bowel habit in people over 50, night-time symptoms, family history of bowel cancer or inflammatory bowel disease.
+Some symptoms are not typical of IBS and need further investigation: blood in stools, unintentional weight loss, persistent change in bowel habit in people over 50, night-time symptoms, and a family history of bowel cancer or inflammatory bowel disease.
 If any of these apply, speak with a GP promptly.
+Severe or worsening symptoms may warrant consideration of conditions such as gastroenteritis or other digestive issues that require different management.

 References